Wednesday, December 3, 2025

 Not a photo from my trip....

-Each port of call has something to offer.
-We booked a whale watching excursion with Harv & Marv's before we arrived in Juneau.
-Round-trip transportation from the port to Auke Bay, the boat journey to search for whales, and a brief stop to get a photo with Mendenhall Glacier in the background.
+ooked a whale watching excursion with Harv & Marv's before we arrived in Juneau.
+It included round-trip transportation from the port to Auke Bay, the boat journey to search for whales, and a brief stop to get a photo with Mendenhall Glacier in the background.
 We saw whales but none breached like in the photo below.
 We also saw orcas (killer whales), seals, and sea lions.

 Gateway to the Yukon